restic/restic/doc/manual_rest.rst

 ``--quiet`` is set.
 When running from a non-interactive console progress reporting is disabled by default to not fill your logs.
 For interactive and non-interactive consoles the environment variable ``RESTIC_PROGRESS_FPS`` can be used to control the frequency of progress reporting.
+Use for example ``0.016666`` to only update the progress once per minute.

 Additionally, on Unix systems if ``restic`` receives a SIGUSR1 signal the current progress will be written to the standard output so you can check up